-Broome Street Academy Charter High School is currently accepting applications for Special Education Teachers Collaborative Team Teachers for the 2022-2023 school year.
+Broome Street Academy Charter High School is currently accepting applications for a Special Education Teacher

 Come and share your passion with our students while continuously deepening your knowledge of the subject/s you teach.

 About Broome Street Academy Charter High School:

 Broome Street Academy Charter High School (BSA) is a tuition-free public charter high school located in SoHo, educating students from all five boroughs, and devoted to providing students the necessary skills and support to graduate prepared for a successful future beyond high school.
 Our equitable, holistic, and student-centered approach will provide students with access to a rigorous, standards-based curriculum that will equip our graduates with the skills they need to make a positive impact on their communities and the broader world.
 Uniquely, BSA is the only charter school in the NYCDOE Community Schools portfolio because of our long-standing partnership with The Door, a revered non-profit organization celebrating 50 years of serving New York City’s young people in 2022.
 Our partnership allows us to serve the whole student and meet a variety of non-academic needs that clear the path for student learning.

 We are an inclusive school community that values academic rigor, trauma informed practice, and student voice.
 Our Advanced Placement classes, Athletics program, and extracurricular offerings give our students the full high school experience in a small, one-of-a-kind environment.
 Our admissions policy gives preference to siblings and students who are homeless, in foster care, or from low performing schools, though all students, regardless of their background, circumstance, race, gender or ethnicity are welcome, and encouraged to apply.